greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 #### Doe v.
 Johnson
 * Magic Johnson should have known of his HIV risk due to his promiscuity.
 * He therefore battered Jane Doe by having unprotected sex with her & giving her HIV
+* Court actually got this wrong here.
+This wasn't substantial certainty.

 ##### Notes
 * Can't get consent by defrauding someone, but misrepresentation must be related to the activity.